Our Genealogical Helper for Tarpley ...

 Websites to Help Your Genealogy Research ...

-When we do our genealogical research, we start with Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
+When we do our genealogical research, we first turn to Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
 These websites offer the information directly or else point to where you can find it.
 Their information is open to all and free to view - although it should be mentioned that they might link to other websites which do charge.

 To help you get started, the following links will take you to the pages that are relevant to Tarpley: